Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Excessive social media use can be detrimental to mental health.
 Studies have shown a correlation between increased screen time and symptoms of depression.
 Set healthy boundaries on phone and computer use, encouraging breaks throughout the day and creating screen-free zones like bedrooms or dinner tables.

-Establish a Healthy Routine
+Establish A Healthy Routine

 Promote Physical Activity